Unique Care

 Children are usually started on low-dose, once-a-day antibiotics (prophylaxis) to prevent infection.
 Some children will require only surgery to correct the position of the testes, which is done in infancy.
 Others may require reconstruction of the urinary tract and abdominal wall.

 Occasionally, urinary diversion procedures during early infancy allow for better urinary tract drainage during the first few years of life.
 A temporary vesicostomy is performed if the bladder cannot empty on its own.
 This involves bringing the bladder to a small opening on the lower abdominal wall so that the urine can freely drain outside and be easily captured in a diaper.
 Blockages in the ureter are corrected, and vesicoureteral reflux may require surgery, which reconnects the ureters to the bladder wall in an anti-refluxing fashion.
-Abdominal wall reconstruction can be performed to eliminate the lax redundant appearance and provide a smooth contour.
+Abdominal wall reconstruction can be performed to eliminate the lax, redundant appearance and provide a smooth contour.

 Regular Follow-Ups

 Regular follow-ups with a urologist are required throughout life to monitor kidney function, drainage of the urinary tract, and prevention of infections.
 Infections are the main cause of sudden loss of kidney function.
-Exceptionally, if renal dysplasia is present, there may be a slow deterioration in the kidney function over time.
-Some children may need kidney transplants but generally do well if this is necessary.
+Exceptionally, if renal dysplasia is present, there may be a slow deterioration in kidney function over time.
+Some children may need kidney transplants, but generally do well if this is necessary.
 Many advances in medical science in the last few decades have allowed for much better care of children with prune belly syndrome and much better outcomes.
 Our urologists are committed to providing long-term care for children with prune belly syndrome.
 Except for those children most severely affected, most children not only survive but go on to lead active, productive lives.